What is Back Labor Pain? Back Labor vs Back Pain

 Yes, you can.

-While Braxton Hicks contractions (or prodromal labor, as it’s technically called) can happen around your abdomen, they can also happen in your lower back ‒ similar to back labor pains.
+While Braxton Hicks contractions (or prodromal labor, as it’s technically called) can happen around your abdomen, they can also happen in your lower back ‒ these could be your back labor pains.

 How long after back pain does labor start?